sagemathinc/cocalc/notes/final_push.md

 [ ] (2:00?)
 Potentially massive bug/issue -- I just noticed that the ip address of clients appears to be on the VPN!
 NOt their true external ip addresses.
 This means my anti-account-creation, etc., measures are going to apply to everybody at once, rather than just a given external IP.
 HMM.
 This is tricky.

+[ ] (1:00?) do another release of cloud:
+     [ ] make sure to include 4ti2, as explained in build.py
+     [ ] in sage, do "pip install markdown2Mathjax"
+     [ ] fix my class notes to work with correct math markup...

 [ ] (1:00?)
 Cassandra: upgrade from 1.2.3 to 1.2.4 (?)

 [ ] (1:00?) create a document listing the main technologies used in SMC, and where to learn them (best thing to read).

 [ ] (1:00?) am I writing cassandra blobs as string constants -- something about that in docs "Cassandra blobs as string constants"?

-[ ] (0:15?)
-UI: terms of usage error message covers the checkmark making it impossible to click and agree?! fix account.css)

 [ ] (1:00?) install the pari optional packages into the cloud vm, and figure out how to automate this: http://pari.math.u-bordeaux.fr/packages.html